LyuLucas1207/NebulaFX/docs/examples/mnmd/CHECKLIST.md

 # MNMD Deployment Checklist

-This checklist provides step-by-step verification for deploying RustFS in MNMD (Multi-Node Multi-Drive) mode using Docker.
+This checklist provides step-by-step verification for deploying NebulaFX in MNMD (Multi-Node Multi-Drive) mode using Docker.

 ## Pre-Deployment Checks